Growing your very first kitchen garden this year? Congratulations!

 3. Lima Beans

 Lima beans are known for thriving in all but the coldest, wettest climates.
 They are also more versatile than they are typically given credit for.
 If you do not enjoy old-fashioned butter beans, try letting the pods mature and harvesting the seeds to use as dry beans.
 They cook much quicker than black, kidney, or pinto beans.

 There really isn’t much to say when it comes to lima bean maintenance.
 Bear in mind that watering too much is far more harmful to lima beans than watering too little.

 Garlic really belongs in every garden, as it is so easy to grow and so essential in cooking.
 It is almost impossible to fail with garlic.
 You can plant it in the spring and pull it during onion harvest, or you can plant it in the fall and let it overwinter in the garden for nice big bulbs in the spring (we recommend the latter).
 You can even grow it in a cold frame or polytunnel for an earlier harvest.
 But this is not necessary for success—garlic will grow during the winter just fine under a layer of straw mulch.

 The easiest way to start growing garlic is to buy a generous-sized, healthy-looking bulb at the grocery store and plant the individual cloves.
 After harvest, save a few of your best homegrown bulbs for future planting.

 As for watering, err on the side of drier soil.
 Garlic will rot if overwatered, while the worst effect of underwatering is usually just smaller cloves.
 Always give the surface of the soil time to dry out between waterings.

 1. Egyptian Walking Onions

-This plant can make the worst gardener look like a seasoned green thumb!
+This plant can make the worst gardener look like a seasoned green thumb.
 It propagates itself, it requires almost no attention, and it tastes delicious.
 It will satisfy your green onion needs without all the hassle of dealing with seeds or sets.
-And, with a healthy, generous patch, you should be able to harvest onions in all but the hottest summer and coldest winter weather.
+And, with a healthy, generous-sized patch, you should be able to harvest onions in all but the hottest summer and coldest winter weather.